 Fair value of over-the-counter options is determined using the Black-Scholes Model with observable market data as inputs.
+Forward exchange contracts are valued on the gain or loss that would be realized if, on the valuation date, the position in the forward exchange contract, as the case may be, was to be closed out.
 Over-the-counter option contracts, for which the credit risks are determined not to be significant to fair value, have been classified as Level 2.